-Let’s get this out of the way first: Every nurse pursuing a graduate degree will have a silly “gloves in the freezer” moment, says Deborah Zbegner, the interim dean of the School of Nursing at Wilkes University.
+Let’s get this out of the way first: Every nurse pursuing a graduate degree will have a silly “gloves in the freezer” moment, says Deborah Zbegner, the dean of the Passan School of Nursing at Wilkes University.
 Nurses balancing work, school, and family life should anticipate – and learn to embrace – these kinds of whimsical situations.

 Other working nurses who have returned to school share similar experiences.
 Pursuing an advanced degree in a distance learning format can alleviate some challenges, but the self-discipline required to succeed may be greater.
-Here are some tips for nurses taking online graduate courses while working a 12-hour or 8-hour shift.
+Here are some tips for nurses taking online graduate courses while working a 12-hour or eight-hour shift.